TensorBFS/CuTropicalGEMM.jl/README.md

 ## Benchmarks

 Here is a simple benchmark of the performance using NVIDIA A800 80GB PCIe.
-We compared the performance of `CuTropicalGEMM.jl`, `GemmKernels.jl` and map reducation of `CUDA.jl` on Tropical GEMM with single precision, and used the performance of `Cublas` on normal GEMM as a reference.
+We compared the performance of `CuTropicalGEMM.jl`, `GemmKernels.jl` and direct `CUDA.jl` map reduce on Tropical GEMM with single precision.

+The performance of `Cublas` on normal GEMM is used as a reference.

 ![benchmark FP32](benchmark/benchmark.png)